-4 Overview of scoring
+5 Overview of scoring

-The LTE exams are stringently assessed against the criteria as detailed in the syllabus (see section 10).
+The LTE Listening & Reading exams are stringently assessed against the criteria as detailed in the syllabus (see section 10).
 Test takers receive a score per skill (Listening and Reading) and an overall score and CEFR level.

-More specifically, with the completion of either a paper-based or a computer-based version of the LTE test, the test taker receives a score within a scale from 0 - 100 that also comes with an indication of how this score translates into an English language level.
+More specifically, with the completion of either the paper-based or the computer-adaptive version of the LTE test, the test taker receives a score on a scale from 0 to 100, along with an indication of how this score corresponds to an English language level.
 This LTE test scale (0-100) is aligned to the six levels (A1-C2) of foreign language mastery as set out in the scale of the Common European Framework of Reference for Languages (CEFR).